-We want to thank our gracious hosts at Muscoot Farm, especially Brenda and Jonathan, and everyone who helped out at the farm to get it ready for our sixth annual event.
+We want to thank our gracious hosts at Muscoot Farm, especially Brenda, Jonathan, Brad, Joan, and everyone who helped out at the farm to get it ready for our SEVENTH(!) annual event.
 Where else can you see an authentic 1890s-era historical working farm just an hour outside of New York City?
-Muscoot is a gem of the Westchester County Parks system.
+Muscoot one of the beauties of the Westchester County Parks system.

-We had a team of photographers (Ryan, Tom, Lee, Dave, Bram, Zoe, Carol, Sawyer, Patricia, John, Ciorsdan, and Rob) out there who volunteered their time for the morning!
+We had a team of photographers (Ryan, Tom, Diane, Dave, Bram, Alan, Carol, Orion, John, Ciorsdan, and Rob) out there who volunteered their time for the morning!
 An outline with links to all of their photos is here.

 The 5 Mile Races